 Pico Rivera, California

-Welcome to the Law Offices of Ben Yeroushalmi’s nursing home and assisted living elder abuse and neglect website for the City of Pico Rivera.
+Welcome to Yeroushalmi Law’s nursing home and assisted living elder abuse and neglect website for the City of Pico Rivera.
 Mr. Yeroushalmi is an expert in long-term care facility elder abuse litigation and represents clients from all over the California region.
 He and his team of experts and associate attorneys are known for their vigorous and successful litigation in elder abuse and neglect matters.

 The City of Pico Rivera is part of the southeastern side of Los Angeles County.
 According to the 2010 United States Census, the population of Pico Rivera was 62, 942.
 It is home to a newly renovated senior center that provides high-tech computers and a modern dance room to the city’s older adult residents.
 The city also has 4 nursing homes and 30 assisted living facilities nearby.